QuasarX35/fCC-palindrome-checker/README.md

 # Palindrome Checker Website
 This is a simple web application built to check whether a given string or number is a palindrome.
 It was created as a certification project for the FreeCodeCamp Javascript course.
+The site can be accessed [here](https://kyze-palindrome-checker.netlify.app);

 ![Screenshot of the website](./screenshots/screenshot-1.png)

+## Using the Application
+- Enter a string or number in the input field.
+- Click the "Check" button.

 ## Features
 - Checks for palindromes in both strings and numbers.